menglinhuang/nonradiative_DASP/README.md

 # Nonradiative_DASP
 # Description
-For DASP users, the files in C_N and Ge_Zn are the input files needed for nonradiative capture calculation.
+For DASP users, the files in C_N and Ge_Zn are the input files needed for reproducing the results of nonradiative capture calculation in the documentation.
 These files are the output results of DASP-DEC for defect energetics, with formation energies and transition levels printed in `defect.log`.
 Taking C_N as an example, what you need to do is:

 - cd C_N/
 - properly modify `Job Scheduling` part in `dasp.in`, so that DASP can do automated calculations with one click.